 Previous performing credits include extensive appearances with Boston Improv, The Lab Theatre, Queens Secret Improv Club, and thePeople’s Improv Theater.
 Her one-woman show, The Alexis Lambright Tell-A-Thon was presented at both the FringeNYC, in 2013, and again at the Hollywood Fringe Festival in 2014.
 She can also be heard on the award-winning podcast The Truth.

-(Co-creater of the Dancing Designers curriculum, and Lead Teacher) Danny Lindgren's professional dance credits include performances with the critically acclaimed Francesca Zembello production of the Flying Dutchman at Glimmerglass Opera and it's revival at Hawaii Opera, as well as performances with the Ithaca Shakespeare Company, and extensive Musical Theater performances at the McCarter Theater, the Goodspeed Opera House, and the Gateway Playhouse.
+Danny Lindgren (Co-creater and Lead Teacher of the Dancing Designers curriculum) has performed with the critically acclaimed Francesca Zembello production of the Flying Dutchman at Glimmerglass Opera, it's revival at Hawaii Opera, and with the Ithaca Shakespeare Company, in addition to extensive Musical Theater credits at the McCarter Theater, the Goodspeed Opera House, and the Gateway Playhouse.